AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 Intra Domain inspection allows traffic between VPCs in the same Security Domain to be redirected to Firewall Domain for inspection before reaching to the destination.

-How to migrate from Aviatrix FireNet to FireNet with AWS GWLB or vice versa?
+How to migrate from FireNet to FireNet with AWS GWLB or vice versa?
 ---------------------------------------------------------------------------------

-Starting 6.3, Aviatrix added the support for AWS Gateway Load Balancer (GWLB) and allowing users to migrate from FireNet to FireNet with AWS GWLB or vice versa.
-Follow the below steps for migration:
+Starting from Release 6.3, Multi-cloud Transit FireNet  added support for AWS Gateway Load Balancer (GWLB).
+The key advantage of this integration is to allow firewalls to be scaled up and down without affecting established sessions (except sessions associated with the failed firewalls).

     1. Save firewall configuration
     #.
 Disassociate firewall instance -> Go to Aviatrix Controller's console -> FIREWALL NETWORK -> Setup -> Step 10.